|Keweenaw Waterway Lower Entrance, MI|

 Work on a structure to mark the pier at Portage River began in June 1902, after the tender Amaranth delivered the necessary materials.
 A twenty-seven-foot-tall, two-story, frame tower was erected on the pierhead, and a 10,000-blow fog-bell apparatus was installed in its enclosed upper story.
 A small dynamo on shore, which was connected to the tower by 3,700-foot-long wires laid along the pier in grooved boxes, could be cranked by hand to start the bell tolling.
 The tower’s five-day lens lantern and fog bell were placed in operation in August 1902.

 The new fog bell was declared inadequate as early as 1905, and pleas were made for a steam fog whistle and a second-order light to mark the river entrance.
+Mariners claimed that “the noise of the waves and the ship’s machinery” often made it impossible to hear the bell at a distance of more than 100 feet.
 As a stopgap, a new iron tower, fitted with a fourth-order fixed red light and a 1,500-pound fog bell, replaced the frame tower and its minor light on April 24, 1911.

 The former system of aids were [sic] inadequate, owing to extensive improvements of this important waterway by the United States Army Engineers.
 The new project included the construction of a light and fog signal station at the extremity of Portage Entry Breakwater, discontinuance of the old Portage River Lighthouse, rebuilding 11 and constructing 2 new minor light structures inside the harbor and along Portage River, also the construction of a power house and quarters for three keepers on shore and laying of electric transmission lines.

-Oliver St. Andre was the first head keeper of the new breakwater light, known as the Keweenaw Waterway Light.
-Keeper St. Andre was awarded the lighthouse efficiency flag for having the model station in the district in 1922.
+Oliver St. Andre was the first head keeper of the new breakwater light, known as Keweenaw Waterway Light, and he was awarded the lighthouse efficiency flag for having the model station in the district in 1922.
 On May 8, 1924, about 1,500 feet of the pipe that supplied air to the pierhead fog signal was swept of the pier.
-With the help of his assistants, Keeper St. Andre raised the pipe and reconnected it, allowing the fog signal to resume operation on the morning of May 10.
+With the help of his three assistants, Keeper St. Andre raised the pipe and reconnected it, allowing the fog signal to resume operation on the morning of May 10.

 Joseph St. Andre was one of twelve children that Keeper Oliver and his wife Eva raised at the lighthouses at Tawas Point, Marquette, and finally Keweenaw Waterway.
 Joseph joined the lighthouse service at age sixteen and served on a construction crew for twelve years, working at various lighthouses during the summer and repairing lighthouse tenders and lightships during the winter at Detroit.
 One Sunday, after the St. Andre family had rowed across Portage River and driven to church in Chassell, Joseph was reading the Sunday paper when he had a premonition that one of his younger siblings was in trouble.